Precautionary allergen labelling checklist

-A food business should follow the steps outlined below before applying a precautionary allergen labelling (PAL) such as 'may contain'.
+A food business should follow the steps outlined below before applying a precautionary allergen label (PAL) such as 'may contain'.

 Indiscriminate use of PAL without following these steps can limit food choice for consumers with a food allergy or hypersensitivity, potentially unnecessarily restricting their diet and impacting upon their health and quality of life.